shadielfares/shadielfares/README.md

 ---

 ## 🔭 What I’m Currently Working On
-A Data Structures and Algorithms crash course!
+~~A Data Structures and Algorithms crash course!~~ - I found something cooler to build.
+HardLessonsDoneRight (HLDR) - become a better developer without cheating yourself out of the hard-times.

 ---